tiliajs/tilia/tilia/README.md

  */
 let source: (('a => unit) => unit, 'a) => 'a

+/**
+ * Return a managed value to be inserted into a tilia object.
+ *
+ * The setup callback runs once when the value is first accessed, and again
+ * whenever any observed dependency changes.
+The callback receives a setter
+ * function to imperatively update the value, and should return the initial
+ * value.
+ *
+ * This is useful for implementing event based machines with a simple initial
+ * setup.
+ *
+ * @param f The setup function, receives a setter and returns the current value.
+ */
+let store: (('a => unit) => 'a) => 'a

 /** ---------- Internal types and functions for library developers ---------- */
 /**
  * Internal: Register an observer callback.